WaylonWalker/waylonwalkerv2/src/pages/blog/save-vim-macro.md

 "qd
 ```

 > Note: don't use this in a shortcut as the macro may change.
-If you do want to
-> call the keybinding again you will have to use noremap instead of nnoremap,
-> but be careful as recursive remaps can be a bit dangerous.
+If you want to call the keybinding again, you will have to use noremap instead of nnoremap, but be careful as recursive remaps can be dangerous.

 ## Recap